ishine/MaAI/readme/output.md

 README: <a href="output.md">English </a> | <a href="output_JP.md">Japanese (日本語) </a>
 </p>

-MaaiOutput (`output.py`) is a module for handling audio output, visualization, and TCP communication output in MaAI.
+MaaiOutput (`output.py`) is a module for handling the output of MaAI.
-It provides features to display inference results such as turn-taking, backchannels, and nods as bar graphs, or send them via TCP.
+It provides features to visualize inference results such as turn-taking, backchanneling, and nodding as bar graphs, and to send or receive these results via TCP.

 ## Class List